News from the Minnesota Health Equity Networks

 It's all about relationships: Network member spotlight with Dakota Child and Family Clinic

-View the full January 2023 newsletter at: It's all about relationships!
-January Health Equity Networks Newsletter
+View the full January 2023 newsletter: January Health Equity Networks Newsletter

 Metro Health Equity Network member organization Dakota Child and Family Clinic turned 10 years old last year.
 After facing closure in 2011, the community around the clinic organized, formed a board, and applied for nonprofit status.
 Community members even personally painted and improved the clinic building, living out their mission: Providing healthcare for people, not for profit.